-Location: All Winter 2023 Group Nutrition Sessions will occur in person in JTP 1146 with an option to join virtually via MS Teams.
+Location: All Fall 2023 Group Nutrition Sessions will occur in person in JTP 1146 with an option to join virtually via MS Teams.

 For session descriptions, click on the date below or view all session descriptions here.

-Take the Stress out of IBS: Will remain virtual for W23 beginning March 1, 2023 from 5:30-6:30pm for 5 weeks (on March 1, 8, 15, 22 and 29).
+Take the Stress out of IBS: Will remain virtual for F23 beginning October 20th, 2023 from 12:30-1:30pm for 5 weeks (on October 20 & 27, November 3, 10 & 17).
 Students can find out more and can register on Kathy Somers' website.
 There is a $20 fee for University of Guelph students to attend this program.